octo-technology/OpenTezos/docs/ligo/introduction.md

 This Michelson file becomes the smart contract that will be deployed on a Tezos network.

 ![](../../static/img/ligo/intro_schema.svg)
-<small className="figure">FIGURE 1: Contextualisation of LIGO in the Tezos ecosystem</small>
+<small className="figure">FIGURE 1: Contextualization of LIGO in the Tezos ecosystem</small>

 LIGO currently offers four _flavours_ of syntaxes: